giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

 A read-only user in the sense of the Management API is one that can discover or, in the Giant Swarm web UI, browse resources in order to find out about existing clusters and their configuration, as well as apps installed and available.

-To enable a group or user for read access to resources of one organization, you only have to bind them to these two cluster roles within the namespace of the organization:
+To enable a group or user for read access to resources of one organization, you only have to bind them to the `read-all` cluster roles within the namespace of the organization.

-- `read-all`
-- `read-in-cluster-ns`

-More details on these roles are given in the [pre-defined roles](#pre-defined-roles) section.
+More details on this role are given in the [pre-defined roles](#pre-defined-roles) section.

 The manifest below shows how the according role bindings could be created.